Wales policy

 We support you to influence locally, providing you with both strategic advice and practical resources.

-• Pippa Cotterill – Head of Wales office (days of work – Monday)
+• Pippa Cotterill – Head of Wales office (days of work – Monday and Thursday)

 • Naila Noori – External Affairs Officer, (days of work – Monday to Thursday)